kangruixiang/snow-ui/README.md

-# snow-ui
+# Snow UI

-This is my library for tailwind components, built using Svelte, and Snowpack.
-The purpose of this library is to have easy access to most often used tailwind components.
+Start a Svelte page with Tailwind and Snowpack.
+This also includes basic Tailwind components.